 Teresa joined Watsi on August 20th, 2016.
 Two years ago, Teresa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Teresa's most recent donation supported Arham, a 7-month-old twin from Tanzania, to fund clubfoot repair surgery.
+Teresa's most recent donation supported Ly, a 48-year-old rice farmer from Cambodia, to fund a mastoidectomy.

 Arham is a sweet 7-month-old baby from Tanzania.
 He has a twin sister.
 His father works as a mechanic, and his mother stays home to care for the children and household.
 They shared that their income supports their basic needs and request assistance with Arham’s surgery.
 Arham has clubfoot of his left foot.
 Clubfoot is a condition in which the foot is twisted out of shape, which causes difficulty walking and even wearing shoes.
 Arham’s family visited our medical partner’s care center.
 On November 15th, surgeons will perform clubfoot repair surgery that will allow Arham to walk easily and wear shoes as he gets older.
 Our medical partner, African Mission Healthcare Foundation, is requesting $935 to fund Arham’s surgery.
 Arham’s mother says, “Life has been hard for us these few past months, and I can’t stop thinking about how to solve my baby’s condition.
 I hope my son grows to have a normal life like his twin.”